Amusement-Cafe/ayano/README.md

 `alias` - Add an alias to a collection
 - To add an alias `ayy alias ColID, alias`

+`unalias` - Remove an alias from a collection
+- To remove an alias `ayy unalias ColID, alias`

 `coldisplay` - Change the display name of a collection
 - To change the display `ayy coldisplay colID, New Display Name`